Dr Stefania Vicari

 Research interests

-Stefania’s research focuses on participatory cultures, advocacy and methodological innovation, especially in the context of digital research.
-She studies the role that digital traces (e.g., social media content) and technologies (e.g., digital platforms and their systems) play in advancing or constraining social change.
-Her research has been funded by the British Academy (2012), the Wellcome Trust (2013; 2016), the ESRC (2018) and the Leverhulme Trust (2022).
+Stefania’s research focuses on participatory cultures, lived experiences of health and illness and methodological innovation.
+Her work has been funded by the British Academy (2012), the Wellcome Trust (2013; 2016), the ESRC (2018) and the Leverhulme Trust (2022).

 Participatory cultures:

 Stefania has explored mundane social media practices of ‘talking politics’.
-Her work in this field has focused on deliberative processes in the contexts of the Global Justice Movement, the World Social Forum, the Cuban blogosphere and in several issue publics on the Italian and the English Twitter.
-Stefania has recently focused on Covid-19 memes as a form of political communication.
+Her work in this field has focused on deliberative processes in the contexts of the early 2000s Global Justice Movement, World Social Forum and Cuban blogosphere.
+She has also investigated several issue publics on the Italian and English Twitter, contributing, for instance, to scholarship on the role of social media content in pandemic discourses (e.g., were Covid-19 memes political communication?).

 Digital methods for cultural research:

-Stefania uses a range of digital methods techniques informed by network theory and textual analysis (frame analysis, critical discourse analysis).
-As her recent work has focused on how linguistically or geographically local publics make themselves at home on global social media platforms, Stefania is specifically interested in developing combinations of ‘quanti’ and ‘quali’ methodological steps in digital methods designs.
+Stefania uses a range of methodological techniques informed by network theory, textual analysis (frame analysis, critical discourse analysis) and visual methods.
+She is specifically interested in developing combinations of ‘quanti’ and ‘quali’ methodological steps in digital methods designs (e.g., how do we research local cultures through global platforms?).

 Publications